Madera remembered Athletic Hall

 Looking east on Yosemite Avenue from E Street, this 1928 photograph shows the two-story building which housed the Masonic Lodge rooms, Athletic Hall, and the Opera House in its upper floor.
-It can be located in the middle of the block down from the Rosenthal-Kutner building.
-(Courtesy of The Madera County Historical Society)
+It is in the middle of the block, down from the Rosenthal-Kutner building.

 In July 1966, somebody decided to change the appearance of downtown Madera by taking the top off of the Richard Mah building in the 200 block on the south side of Yosemite Avenue.